I am a writer. So, naturally, I am a reader.

 I don't know exactly what was in the lease that Lerner Enterprises wanted the Barnes & Noble to sign, but I do know the store says it wanted to come to terms.
 But are any bookstores thinking longterm these days?
 Retail leases are generally for 10 years or more.
 Can a bookstore look that far into the future when the future is financially shaky?

-The Spectrum is also set for a major overhaul, building up, up, up like so much of Reston with more housing, retail and office space.
+The building up, up, up like so much of Reston with more housing, retail and office space.
 Could they commit to sticking around through that when no one knows what the bottom line is going to be?

 Restonians have generally greeted the Barnes & Noble news with disappointment.
 There is an online petition, as well as a elementary school student's petition asking the company to reconsider — or at least think of a new location.